- 30 min

 In the bowl of a stand mixer fitted with the paddle attachment, combine butter, lemon zest, sugar and Vanilla Bean Paste.
 Beat for 5 minutes or until light and fluffy.
 Add eggs one at a time beating until just incorporated.

 Combine buttermilk and lemon juice.
 Add 1/3 of the flour mixture to the mixer, followed by 1/3 of the buttermilk mixture.
 Beat until just combined, then repeat with remaining ingredients.
 Fold through blueberries, then pour mixture into tin, and spread evenly.
-Top with crumble and bake for 1 hour to 1 hour and 10 minutes or until an inserted skewer comes out with a few moist crumbs.
+Top with crumble and bake for 1 hour 15 minutes or until an inserted skewer comes out with a few moist crumbs.
+If you feel your crumble topping is getting a bit to brown, cover with foil for the remaining cooking time.
 Cool cake in tin for 30 minutes before serving warm with a dusting of icing sugar, or allow to cool completely in tin.

-– *If you do not have buttermilk on hand, simply add 1 tbsp of vinegar or lemon juice to full cream milk.
+– *If you do not have buttermilk on hand, simply add 2 tsp of vinegar or lemon juice to 1/2 cup full cream milk.
 Allow to sit for 2 minutes before using.

 – Frozen blueberries may increase the cooking time by 10-15 minutes.